What’s The Difference Between Hot & Cold Packs and Instant Cold Packs

-Applying ice or doing cryotherapy using cold materials like instant cold packs or hot and cold packs have been used by people to treat injuries.
+Applying ice or doing cryotherapy using cold materials like instant cold packs or hot and cold packs have been a tried and true success factor in injury prevention and treatment.
 There are numerous benefits of cold therapy from relieving the pain, reducing the blood flow to an injured area, reducing stiffness, and inflammation.
-When earlier the frozen peas or hot water bottles were used to ease the injuries, now we have instant cold packs and hot and cold gel packs to save us from the hustle and treat ourselves at the ease of our home.
+When earlier the frozen peas or hot water bottles were used to ease the injuries, now you can upgrade to instant cold packs and hot and cold gel packs in the comfort of our home.

 The question that arises is, which is the best product to use among the two methods?
 What are the key differences between the two?

 Hot and cold gel packs are one of the simplest, and most effective self-care products available in the market and online for treating injury, pain, or discomfort in muscles and joints.
 There are many benefits to using gel packs.
 It can be used as cold compression during initial injuries to control swelling.
 Using cold therapy immediately will reduce the amount of swelling which otherwise can increase the damage if the initial care is ignored.

 1. Pain relief- when you apply a cold pack to the injured area it will help in numbing that area by reducing the blood flow in the initial stage.
 Once the injury has settled down you can apply heat to relieve discomfort in the area.

 2. Reducing swelling- ice therapy will reduce internal bleeding.

 3. Eases muscle spasm and joint stiffness- post-workout you can use ice to aid muscle relaxation and add heat therapy to improve the flexibility of your limbs or joints.

 4. Rapid recovery- if your injury is old or you get a dull ache, heat therapy will help to promote healing and tissue damage by increasing the blood flow to the area.